AT-Publishing/website/_posts/2019-10-09-avoidance.md

 related:
+- {"Collection of all blogs and strategies that use Wyckoff trading method": "/tag/wyckoff-trading/"}
-- {"Strategy - Wyckoff Method long-read": "/strategy/wyckoff/"}
+- {"Trading Strategy: Wyckoff Method for Ranging Markets": "/strategy/wyckoff/"}
 - {"Fundamental Value of Cryptoassets": "/value/"}
-- {"On PoW Mining as a Fundamental": "/fundamentals-mining-hashrate-vs-price/"}
-- {"Strategy - How to vet ICOs": "/strategy/how-to-vet-icos/"}
+- {"Crypto Trading Strategies for all levels, beginner to advanced": "/strategy/"}

 ---